 ESGENA Technical Skills Workshops for Endoscopy Nurses

-In the spring of 2008, ESGENA established a new project, called ESGENA Technical Skills Workshops.
+The ESGENA workshops for endoscopy nurses combine state-of-the-art lectures with hands-on training, focusing on a single topic.
 The ESGENA workshops for endoscopy nurses will combine state-of-the-art lectures with hands-on training, focusing on a single topic.
 The workshops will be held over 1-3 days and will be organized by the national endoscopy nurses' societies and ESGENA.

 The project was initiated by Michael Ortmann from Basel (Vice-President of ESGENA), who has vast experience in organizing workshops using bio simulators.
 He had the idea of combining hands-on workshops with lectures that provide the theoretical background to the procedures being learned during the practical hands-on part.
 The combination is a very efficient way of learning.